 - 1. Keep alert.
 The leaders of the Annual Meeting work very hard to make sure that everyone is "on the same page," but they can't do it alone.
 Please be aware of what is happening, and if you are unsure, please ask!
 The order of the printed agenda is not the order in which items are addressed.
 Due to the length of time required for various agenda items and given the schedule to allow for regular breaks, the Moderator has the right to adjust the order in which items are addressed.
 This will require delegates to remain engaged. - 2.
 Listen carefully and think about the motion before the group.
-Read up on the motions and resolutions prior to the start of the meeting. - 3.
+Read up on the agenda items prior to the start of the meeting so that you are able to engage with the motions thoughtfully and with proper context of what exactly is being voted on. - 3.
 Engage!
-There are many ways of participating: ask questions, make comments, and actively listen.
-Remember that silence generally means agreement.
+There are many ways to participate: ask questions, make comments, actively listen, and vote.
+Remember that silence generally means agreement when we are a part of a large deliberative body.